squf/it-tools/intune/onedrive-homefolder/README.md

 * User.Read.All
 * User.ReadWrite.All

-* TBH I probably don't need any of these delegated ones, but whatever, its working and i'm tired of testing
+* TBH I probably don't need any of these delegated ones, but whatever, its working and i'm tired and sleepy 😴

 # Scripts readme

 **ODHF.ps1**
-* This is the primary script which actually does the checking of parent and child directories, and begins copying the files over
+* This is the primary script which actually does the checking of parent and child directories, and copies the files over to OneDrive. it stands for OneDriveHomeFolder btw.
-* You need to run `get-token.ps1` before running this, which stores the `access_token` you need to connect your app to Graph API into the `$Auth` variable in your shell.
+* You need to run `get-token.ps1` before running this, which stores the `access_token` you need for authentication into the `$Auth` variable in your shell.
-* So this script needs to be run after running that script and you need to stay in the same shell context the entire time this script is running.
+* So this script needs to be run **after** running that script and you need to stay in the same shell context the entire time this script is running.
 * Includes logging to a .txt file at -> `C:\tmp\ODHF_Logs` and the log itself is also named after the username value you provide.
 This makes tracking the file uploads ezpz because each log will be uniquely named and match the user in question, which is pretty neat.
 This log is appended to so it will track re-runs of the script etc. gracefully.
 * It also now handles HTTP 429 (API throttling) errors gracefully
 * Handles large item uploads with batching (4 MB+)
 * Fixed an issue with empty child / nested folders, now this script is pretty robust and can be stopped and re-run whenever without creating tons of empty nested folders, now it will just skip files if they exist and otherwise put everything into the "Home Folder" that gets created the first time the script is run
-* I've also tested having multiple people run this script simultaneously and it ran without issue, though I can't say what will happen if you max out your API calls.
+* I've also tested having multiple people run this script simultaneously (as well as running it in multiple tabs of windows terminal) and it ran without issue, though I can't say what will happen if you max out your API calls.
 There is API throttle handling in the script but it might not work perfectly, give it a cooldown before trying again I suppose.

 **get-token.ps1**
 * As mentioned above, this just grabs a 1 hour access token for you to use with the primary script and stores it in $Auth variable
 * You can run this script and then immediately run `$Auth` in your shell after to verify its working
+* i ended up also making a `get-token2.ps1` with a different clientID/secretKey in my environment so i could run the script in 2 tabs or with 2 people using different app ID's to try and reduce API usage / throttling issues
+* if you want to do the same thing just register 2 entra apps, its just the same script each time just change up the variables at the beginning of the script

 **get-authaud.ps1**
 * This was a troubleshooting script I made to verify my roles and scopes and suchlike for the token, hopefully you don't have to get this deep into the weeds like I did